CIS-566-Fall-2021/lab01-toolbox-functions/README.md

 Demo [here](https://www.shadertoy.com/view/fsKGRy)! by Meggie Cheng & Linda Ting

-Let's practice using some tool box functions!
-You may work with a partner for this one.

 # Setup

 Create a [Shadertoy account](https://www.shadertoy.com/).
 Create a new shadertoy and copy the code from the [Humble Little Circle demo](https://www.shadertoy.com/view/7dy3RG).